The Circle of Chaos

 After the vampire speaks to the victim, the Player spends one point of Energy/Blood and makes a successful roll.
 If the Target fails to resist, the Storyteller decides which particularly eerie or harrowing apparitions will haunt the victim.
 The Storyteller can also decide if those effects can inflict up to -15 mods on certain rolls for a turn or two after the manifestation.

 BOTCH!
-(Rolling a natural 1-10): The Malkavian using this skill instead becomes haunted by his worse fear for one OOC day.
+(Rolling a natural 1-10): The Malkavian using this skill instead becomes haunted by his own fear for one OOC day.

 Description: